 Funded through the U.S. Department of Education, Upward Bound is a program that helps aspiring high school students get into and successfully graduate from college.
 Upward Bound students are the first generation in their family to graduate from college and come from low-income households.

-Upward Bound is a federally-funded program that helps first-generation-to-college high school students get into and succeed in higher education.
+Upward Bound is a federally-funded program that helps first-generation, college-bound high school students gain admission to and succeed in higher education.

 Since its inception in 1965, Bowdoin College Upward Bound has supported thousands of students in their aspirations of obtaining a college degree.
 More than 800 Upward Bound programs exist in all 50 states and US territories.
 The Bowdoin College program works with 173 students per year from 14 Maine high schools.